ktorio/ktor-documentation/topics/interactive_website_add_persistence.md

 ### Initialize DAOFacade {id="init-dao-facade"}

-Let's create an instance of `DAOFacade` and add a sample article to be inserted to the database before the application is started.
+Let's create an instance of `DAOFacade` and add a sample article into be inserted to the database before the application is started.
 Add the following code at the bottom of `DAOFacadeImpl.kt`:

 ```kotlin